 Staff Meetings - Staff meetings are held on an "as-needed" or pre-scheduled basis.
 All employees scheduled to work on meeting days are expected to attend while unscheduled employees are expected to learn about the content of meetings on his/her next scheduled workday.
 These meetings are held to provide information, promote employee participation, contribute constructive ideas in solving problems, improve the organization, and allow MCWD to operate more efficiently.
 It is an opportunity to exchange ideas, set goals, discuss opportunities for growth, and solve any problems with particular projects or assignments.
-If unable to be presentattend, employees should notify his/her managers immediate supervisor and offer to submit ideas in writing.
+If unable to attend, employees should notify his/her immediate supervisor and offer to submit ideas in writing.

 Bulletin Boards - Bulletin boards are used to display required documents and to provide employees with information about job openings, changes in MCWD operations, or information of general interest relative to daily operations.
-MCWD e-mails are used to disseminate information to employees.

 Posting of any notice or document on bulletin boards or elsewhere on MCWD premises must be approved by management.
-Employees are discouraged from posting personal notices and solicitations on MCWD bulletin and electronic message boards without prior approval from management.
+Employees are discouraged from posting personal notices and solicitations on MCWD bulletin boards without prior approval from management.
 MCWD will follow all applicable laws regarding employees' communication rights when deciding whether to permit postings.